-When these results are compared with the 2017's, it is observed a shift of corporations into the lower classes in all the countries, with the exception of Poland.
+When we compare these results with the 2017's, we observe a shift of corporations into the lower classes in all the countries, with the exception of Poland.

-Comparing pre-crisis periods, in general the financial pressure was lower in 2019 following years, this analysis gives very useful insight in understanding the financial strength of the companies and therefore their resilience, in comparison with the 2008 crisis3.
+Comparing pre-crisis periods, in general the financial pressure was lower in 2019 following years, it is interesting to gather if corporations are in a more resilient situation nowadays than they were in the past3.